zonemaster/zonemaster/docs/specifications/tests/Zone-TP/zone07.md

 1. Retrieve the SOA MNAME value from the SOA record of the domain being tested.
-2. Query the A record of the host from MNAME.
+2. Query for A and AAAA records for the host from MNAME.
 3. If the answer to the query is a CNAME, this test case fails.

 ### Outcome(s)